pawamoy/mkdocs-spellcheck/CONTRIBUTING.md

 These "trailers" must appear at the end of the body, without any blank lines between them.
 The trailer title can contain any character except colons `:`.
-We expect a full URI for each trailer, not just GitHub autolinks (for example, full GitHub URLs for commits and issues, not the hash or the #issue-number).
+We expect a full URI for each trailer, not just GitHub auto-links (for example, full GitHub URLs for commits and issues, not the hash or the #issue-number).